-E3 has an experienced team of nuclear power professionals with combined experience of more than 36,000 MW of generating capacity.
+E3 has access to an experienced team of nuclear power professionals with combined experience of more than 36,000 MW of generating capacity.
 Our team is comprised of senior-level engineers and executives who have significant project management experience involving the design, construction, engineering, and operations of commercial nuclear plants in the United States and abroad.

-Our team members came to E3 from major nuclear power firms such as Stone & Webster, Duke Energy, and Indiana Michigan Power Company, and have worked on a wide array of nuclear plant technologies, including B&W Pressurized Water Reactor (PWR), Combustion Engineering PWR, GE Boiling Water Reactors (BWR), Westinghouse PWR, and 12 nuclear nuclear-related fuel, enrichment, storage, packaging, and waste facilities.
+Our team members come from major nuclear power firms such as Stone & Webster, Duke Energy, and Indiana Michigan Power Company, and have worked on a wide array of nuclear plant technologies, including B&W Pressurized Water Reactor (PWR), Combustion Engineering PWR, GE Boiling Water Reactors (BWR), Westinghouse PWR, and 12 nuclear nuclear-related fuel, enrichment, storage, packaging, and waste facilities.
 They have substantial experience working with the Nuclear Regulatory Commission, World Atomic Nuclear Organization-WANO, Institute of Nuclear Power Operations-INPO, U.S. Department of Energy, Environmental Protection Agency, Defense Nuclear Facilities Safety Board, state, and local agencies.

-Donald C. Cook Nuclear Power Plant
+Donald C. Cook Nuclear Power Plant, Michigan

 E3 has been serving as the Independent Monitor for the two-unit 2,130 MW Donald C. Cook Nuclear Power Plant’s Project’s Life Cycle Management (LCM) Project, a six-year assignment.
 The plant is located in Michigan, and is owned by American Electric Power.
 E3 performs its services on behalf of the Indiana Utility Regulatory Commission and the Michigan Public Service Commission.
 E3’s primary responsibility is to independently review the cost and scheduling aspects of the LCM Project, helping ensure adherence to the plan as the project proceeds.
 For additional information about this project, please click on the project profile.

-John W. Turk, Jr. Plant, Fulton, AR
+John W. Turk, Jr. Plant, Arkansas

-E3 served as the independent engineer on behalf of the lender providing financing for a portion of the John W. Turk Jr. Plant, a 600 MW net Ultra Super Critical (USC) coal-fired power station.
+E3 served as the Independent Engineer on behalf of the lender providing financing for a portion of the John W. Turk Jr. Plant, a 600 MW net Ultra Super Critical (USC) coal-fired power station.
 The Project employed USC advanced coal combustion technology, a new, more efficient coal-fired boiler and turbine design that relies on higher steam temperatures (above 1,100 °F) than the conventional supercritical design.
 Over the 30-year life of the unit, the greater efficiency will enable it to consume two million less tons of coal and emit four million fewer tons of CO2 than the conventional supercritical unit of the same size.
 E3’s scope of work included the review of all major plant contracts, contractor qualifications and staffing levels, environmental compliance and site conditions, analysis of plans for major maintenance and capital expenditures, and costs and schedule, among other tasks.
 The due diligence supported the Rural Utilities Service’s Lien Machine Process and the interim and permanent financing for the Project.
 E3 was subsequently engaged by the Arkansas Public Service Commission, the Louisiana Public Service Commission, the Public Utility Commission of Texas, and American Electric Power Company to serve as the Independent Monitor for Turk.

-Jackson Generation, Elwood IL
+Jackson Generation, Illinois

 E3 served as the Independent Engineer for the Jackson Generation Project.
 Developed and owned by J-Power USA, Jackson Generation will be a 1,200-megawatt natural gas-fired combined cycle facility using Mitsubishi Hitachi Power Systems Americas, 5013AC gas turbines.
 The Project, which will supply electricity to the PJM market, reached financial close at the end of June 2019, securing a $790 million in bank and fixed-income debt.
 E3 is serving as the construction monitor for the Project.